 By: Geoffrey de Pinchart, Business Unit Manager for D&O Liability at Aon South Africa

-Here are the most important reasons to talk to your professional Aon broker about Directors and Officers cover:
+Here are the most important reasons to consider Directors and Officers cover:

 - Typically in private companies, the directors often invest their own personal wealth in the business, which means their net worth is directly tied to the financial health of the company.
 Defending a claim without D&O cover could directly impact their family’s financial security and personal assets and is a costly undertaking.

 - D&O claims are stressful and long-tailed, with the legal process often taking years to come to conclusion.
 This can distract the directors from running the business effectively.
 Having access to quality attorneys with the relevant knowledge and expertise to defend them will give them some comfort in these trying times.

 - Bad business decisions are likely to be more visible in a poor economic environment thus attracting the increased attention of shareholders and otherthird parties who are looking to recover losses.